nessalc/lapo-presenter-notes/docs/stars/non-contrast-optical-double/delta-cephei.md

     -  Despite normal treatment of people with such handicaps, his parents made sure he received an education.
 He excelled in math and astronomy.

-    -  He received an award from the Royal Society of London in 1783 for determining the period and cause of variation of the star Algol.
+    -  He received an award from the Royal Society of London in 1783 for determining the period and cause of variation of the star Algol (Beta &beta; Persei).

     -  He died at the age of 21 from a bout of pneumonia, apparently caught while observing delta Cephei in 1786.